mdanikin/rz-community-bsp/README.md

 # rz-community-bsp
-This repository provides a basic BSP that will build a simple, usable image for Renesas RZ reference platforms.
+This repository provides a basic BSP that will build a simple, usable image for Renesas RZ reference platforms and SolidRun RZ/G2LC EVK.

 It is designed to allow users to use the latest upstream open source projects and is provided as-is with no support from Renesas.